ElementsProject/lightning/doc/lightning-datastore.7.md

 The **datastore** RPC command allows plugins to store data in the c-lightning database, for later retrieval.

-There can only be one entry for each *key*, so prefixing with the plugin name (e.g. `summary.`) is recommended.
+*key* is an array of values (though a single value is treated as a one-element array), to form a heirarchy.
+Using the first element of the key as the plugin name (e.g. `[ "summary" ]`) is recommended.
+A key can either have children or a value, never both: parents are created and removed automatically.

 *mode* is one of "must-create" (default, fails it it already exists), "must-replace" (fails it it doesn't already exist),